smkirby/simlang2024-25/index.md

 The two assignments involve a mix of practical work and written sections and have the following deadlines:

-- 6th March at noon (released 25th February, feedback returned 27th March)
+- 17th March at noon (released 8th March, feedback returned 7th April)
 - 24th April at noon (released 30th March, feedback returned 15th May)

 *IMPORTANT* we will only answer questions about the assignments for 4 days following the release of the assignment, and questions *must* be posted on the Teams channel so that everyone can see the answers!
 No further questions about the assignments will be answered after this.
 We have struggled with getting this right over the years, with some years people asking questions after other people have already submitted, which feels unfair, and other years not answering questions at all, which also felt unfair.
 I hope this year we've got the balance right!